 "I HAVE GAPS OR WRINKLES IN THE CUPS"

 Think of your bra like a see-saw, when it rides up in the back, the front will fall down, which will cause the bra to gap, and fall away from the body.
 Gapping is 80% due to an ill fitting band, and 10% cup size, and 10% cup style!

 BAND BAND BAND!
-We cannot stress how important a well fitting, snug bra band is.
-Of everyone who comes into our store, the bra band is always the first, and usually the issue that causes everything else in the bra to feel uncomfortable!
+We cannot stress how important a well-fitting, snug bra band is for you.
+Out of everyone who comes into our store, the bra band is usually the number one issue that causes everything else in the bra to feel uncomfortable!